Home / Hotel reviews / A perfect Sunday roast at Feversham Arms Helmsley, North Yorks

 spa suite at Feversham Arms

-We had a spa suite at Feversham Arms, which had a separate bedroom and lounge divided by sliding doors
+Our spa suite bedroom at Feversham Arms had a separate bedroom and lounge divided by sliding doors

-Our room was equipped with everything you could want from a hotel stay, from two TVs, a desk, sofa, large bathroom with a walk-in shower and deep but fast-filling bath, coffee and tea-making equipment (although no fridge) and sliding doors to separate the bedroom and lounge if you wanted to.
+Our room was equipped with everything you could want from a hotel stay.
+It had two TVs, a desk, sofa, large bathroom with a walk-in shower and deep but fast-filling bath, coffee and tea-making equipment (but no fridge) and sliding doors to separate the bedroom and lounge if you wanted to.
+There was fast free wifi throughout the hotel and the bedroom furnishings were a delightful, restful shade – perfect for relaxing.

 The spacious ensuite bathroom in our spa suite at Feversham Arms

-Unlike some hotel rooms where you just put your head down at night and never spent any time in it during the day, this one with its French windows onto the balcony felt like you could stay there all day and feel like you were really on holiday, and indeed the hotel has increased its room service options during Covid-19 so guests can spend their stay in splendid isolation if they so wished.
+Unlike some hotel rooms where you just put your head down at night and never spend any time in it during the day, this one with its French windows onto the balcony felt like you could stay there all day and feel like you were really on holiday.
+Looking out over Feversham Arm’s swimming pool was a lovely relaxing day to spend an hour or two and there wasn’t far to go if you fancied a swim yourself.

 Exploring Helmsley

-Having expected Feversham Arms to also be in isolation in the Yorkshire countryside (as many fellow Pride of Britain hotels are) I was pleasantly surprised to find it in the middle of Helsmsley, where a 30 second walk through the churchyard opposite led to to its central market square, a popular meeting point for bikers and day-trippers at weekends.
+Having expected Feversham Arms to also be in isolation in the Yorkshire countryside (as many fellow PoB Hotels are) I was pleasantly surprised to find it in the middle of Helsmsley, where a 30 second walk through the churchyard opposite led to to its central market square, a popular meeting point for bikers and day-trippers at weekends.

 As well as a wide variety of local shops, mainly delis and cafes, there are also the ruins of Helmsley Castle, which dates from Norman times.
 Those who prefer longer walks would enjoy the five miles or so to the 11th-century Rievaulx Abbey, the path to which goes from almost outside Feversham Arms, although you can of course also drive there if you’re short on time or energy.